jboss-developer/jboss-brms-quickstarts/README.md

 Configure BPM Suite
 -------------------
 1. [Optional] Download and install JBoss EAP 6.4 (Enterprise Application Platform) from the customer portal or from JBoss.org.
-See [Download and configure EAP](#configure-eap) for details on how to install EAP.
+See [Download and configure EAP](#download-and-configure-eap) for details on how to install EAP.
 If you already have JBoss EAP installation available, you can go directly to step 2.

 2. Download BPM Suite 6.2.0 from the Customer Portal or from JBoss.org
+    * Option 1
         * Login to the Customer Portal at <https://access.redhat.com/jbossnetwork/restricted/listSoftware.html>/
         * Select `BPM Suite` from the Business Automation Platforms product list.
         * Find `Red Hat JBoss BPM Suite 6.2.0 Installer` in the file list and click `Download`.
         * This downloads the BPM Suite 6.2.0 Installer to a directory of your choice.

+    * Option 2
         * Visit the BPM Suite page at <https://www.jboss.org/products/bpmsuite.html>/
         * Select `Download JBoss BPM Suite`, login or create an account, and agree to the download terms and conditions.
         * Click on `Installer` for version 6.2.0.GA.
         * This downloads the BPM Suite 6.2.0 Installer to a directory of your choice.

 3. Run the installer with: `java -jar jboss-bpmsuite-6.2.0.GA-installer.jar`.
 Click through the UI and point the installer to your local EAP installation.